What I Learned Reorganising a 45-Person Division at the Ethereum Foundation

 When I took on EcoDev, the function was primarily oriented around grants.
 Applications came in, they were evaluated, funding went out.
 It was reactive by design.
 The logic made sense in an earlier era: Ethereum needed to fund public goods, and the EF had the treasury to do it.

 But the world had changed.
 Enterprises were showing up and finding no front door.
 Founders were building on Ethereum without anyone helping them navigate fundraising, positioning, or investor introductions.
-The app ecosystem - DeFi protocols, identity platforms, social apps - had almost no relationship with the Foundation at all.
+The app ecosystem (DeFi protocols, identity platforms, social apps) had almost no relationship with the Foundation at all.
 Developers had learning resources but no coordinated growth strategy.
 Communities existed between conferences but had no permanent infrastructure.

 The grants model wasn't failing.
-It was just solving yesterday's problem.
+It was solving yesterday's problem.

 The Design Principles

 In hindsight, that question turned out to be more than a management heuristic.
 It's a version of what the Foundation has since formalised as the Only-EF Rule: focus on critical work that has no other natural home.
 If someone else can do it, they should.
-If no one else will, we step in - temporarily.
+If no one else will, we step in, temporarily.

 I restructured EcoDev around a few core convictions.